-Adaptable people are flexible and willing to change with changing circumstances.
+People with adaptability skills are flexible and willing to change with changing circumstances.

-1. Adapting by having a Back-Up Plan
+1. having a Back-Up Plan

 To improve your adaptability, it’s a good idea to have a backup plan.